 Keep the machine in good repair by adopting a regular maintenance program.
 Before each day's use, examine the general condition of the tool, and inspect the guards, switches and power cord for damage.
 Check for loose bolts, misalignment, binding of moving parts, improper mounting, broken parts, and any other condition that may affect its safe operation.
 If abnormal noise or vibration occurs, turn the machine OFF immediately and have the problem corrected before further use.
 Do not use a damaged machine.
 Tag damaged machines "DO NOT USE" until repaired.

 Cleaning

 Daily:

-- Clean all dust and debris from the vents in the motor housing. - Keep the handles clean, dry and free from oil and grease.
+- Check pneumatic oil level and add oil if necessary (if so equipped). - Clean all dust and debris from the vents in the motor housing. - Keep the handles clean, dry and free from oil and grease.